kambits/quorum-tessera-raft/README.md

 bash clean.sh <node numbers>
 ```

-This shell script will stop all Java processes and geth processes.
+This shell script will stop all Java processes and geth processes and delete all files.